-Prince Edward and the Countess of Wessex moved in to Bagshot Park after getting married, following an extensive renovation of the place, which was originally used as a hospital in war time.
+Prince Edward and the Countess of Wessex moved in to Bagshot Park after getting married in 1999, following an extensive renovation of the place.

-Inside Bagshot Park, where the Earl and Countess of Wessex live
+Bagshot Park interior: What is it like inside the home where the Earl and Countess of Wessex live?

 Of course, the Earl and Countess of Wessex, like most other royal couples, normally keep the interior of their home as private as possible.
-So while it’s not clear how many rooms the house has, aerial photos of Bagshot Park suggest the family certainly aren’t short on space!
+However, aerial photos of Bagshot Park suggest the family certainly aren’t short on space!

-And, back in 2015, the Countess actually conducted an interview and photoshoot with Harpers Bazaar at her home, revealing the first – and only – sneak peek inside the space she shares with the Queen’s youngest son.
+Back in 2015, the Countess also conducted an interview and photoshoot with Harpers Bazaar at her home, revealing the first sneak peek inside the space she shares with the Queen’s youngest son.

 The photos taken for the publication show how the family have decorated, and it all seems very regal.

 In a photo taken of Sophie in the living room, you can see that one of their favourite colours is a light blue – with blue wallpaper, blue and gold curtains, and blue furnishings, such as a sofa and a chair in the colour.